Soy a Big Fat Zero for Menopause SymptomsUpdated: July 14, 2017Healthy Living

 Dietary estrogens in the form of soy foods were found to have the potential to disrupt the endocrine system with the effects in women similar to taking the breast cancer drug tamoxifen (Proceedings of the Society for Experimental Biology and Medicine 1995 Jan;208(1):51-9).

-Estrogens consumed in the diet at low concentrations were found to stimulate breast cells much like DDT to increase enzymatic activity which leads to breast cancer (Environmental Health Perspectives 1997 Apr;105 (Suppl 3):633-636).
+Estrogens consumed in the diet even at low concentrations were found to stimulate breast cells.
+The effect is much like the pesticide DDT which increases enzymatic activity leading to breast cancer.
+(Environmental Health Perspectives 1997 Apr;105 (Suppl 3):633-636).

 The soy isoflavones genistein and daidzein appear to stimulate existing breast cancer growth indicating risk in consuming soy products if a woman has breast cancer.
 (Annals of Pharmacotherapy 2001 Sep;35(9):118-21).